Oblique V-Ups

 How to Perform

-Lie on one side with legs straight and stacked, placing the bottom arm out for support or resting it on the floor.
-Place the top hand gently behind your head.
+Lie on your side with legs extended and stacked.
+Extend bottom arm forward for support; place top hand behind head.

 Coaching Tips